isicnimbizo/isicnimbizo.github.io/content/ta-application.md

 ---

-We are looking for teaching assistants (TAs) for the Simons Computational Neuroscience #Imbizo, a computational neuroscience summer school held in Noordhoek, Cape Town, South Africa.
+We are looking for teaching assistants (TAs) for the upcoming Simons Computational Neuroscience #Imbizo, a computational neuroscience summer school held in Noordhoek, Cape Town, South Africa.

-We are looking for post-doctoral or senior PhD researchers to join our team as TAs for the #Imbizo in August-September 2027.
+We are looking for post-doctoral or senior PhD researchers to join our team as TAs for the #imbizo held in late August - mid September 2027.
 Please apply by clicking the button below:

 {{< rawhtml >}}
 <button type="button" class="btn btn-info btn-lg col-12" disabled>TA applications will open soon</button>